rzn-example-classroom/tutorial/README.md

 4. Give your classroom a humanized display name.
 	- Suggested format: `[course-id] [full-course-name] 20XX`

-### Adding TAs to your Classroom
+### Adding other instructors or TAs to your Classroom
-Immediately after the previous step in the previous section, GitHub Classroom will prompt you to add TAs or admins to your newly created classroom.
-If you skip this panel, a fuinc identical menu can be accessed later from the classroom dashboard, under the `TAs and Admins` tab.
+Immediately after the last step in the previous section, GitHub Classroom will prompt you to add TAs or admins to your newly created classroom.
+If you skip this panel, a functionally identical menu can be accessed later from the classroom dashboard, under the `TAs and Admins` tab.
 The steps provided are elaborated upon below.

 1. Invite the TA or other instructor to your GitHub *organization*.
 Clicking the provided link will take you to the organization page's `People` tab, where you can invite a member by username, full name, or email address.
 2. Once they accept, promote them to `Owner` status (unlike Google Docs, this does *not* remove your owner status - it is equivalent to administrator status.)